 I’ve just begun reading a new release from Broadman and Holman, First Freedom: The Baptist Perspective on Religious Liberty.
 The book is a collection of papers that were read at the 2005 Baptist Distinctives Conference held at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-Among the contributors are Russell Moore, Richard Land, Paige Patterson, and Paul Pressler.
+Among the contributors are Russell Moore, Richard Land, and Paige Patterson.

 I just finished Russell Moore’s contribution, and it is provocative to say the least.
 It’s titled, “Conservative Christians in an Era of Christian Conservatives.”
 Here’s a snippet in which he takes a whack at the emerging church: